-Due to the drought and low rainfall, it is difficult to access water in most of the dams with the exception of the Retention Dam.
+Due to the drought and low rainfall, it is difficult to access water in most of the dams with the exception of the Retention Dam but was not collected as it's not representative.
 Access to the water's edge is hazardous.
-If rain occurs during June and it is safe, samples will be collected.
+If rain occurs during July and it is safe, samples will be collected.